jonahd99/jonahd99/README.md

-Hi, I'm @jonahd99 and I am PhD student in Statistics at Loughborugh Univesity.
+Hi, I'm @jonahd99 and I am PhD student in statistics at Loughborough University.

 Publications: